 Singletary Lake State Park has two organized group camps available to nonprofit organizations.
 The camps provide a unique camping experience, creating the perfect setting in which to interpret natural surroundings and to unite in work and play.
 At least 20 people must be in the group, and the group must also be part of a verifiable organization.

-Camp Ipecac, built by the Resettlement Administration, houses 92 persons and is open April through October.
+Camp Ipecac, built by the Resettlement Administration, houses 84 people and is open April through October.
 The camp was named for Carolina ipecac, a herb common in the region's sandy soil.
 Extract taken from the herb's dried roots is used for medicinal purposes.

-Camp Loblolly Bay houses 48 persons and is open year round.
+Camp Loblolly Bay houses 48 people and is open year-round.
 The camp was named for the loblolly, a medium-sized evergreen that produces white blooms in summer.

 The park does not offer tent camping.